 Lifting chains are crucial connectors between a load and a lifting hook.
 They are typically secured to a designated lifting point on the load, ensuring safe and secure lifting.
 Lifting chains form part of chain suspensions, which, along with the chains, include a master link, end components like hooks, connecting or shortening components and balancers if required.

 Modern lifting chains have significantly improved compared to their predecessors.
-While past chains suffered from low material strength and cumbersome weight, today's chains offer high strength, durability, and cost-effectiveness, making them the preferred choice for lifting and lashing applications.
-They also weigh considerably less for the same WLL (Working Load Limit), which is beneficial when lifting heavy loads.
+While older chains suffered from lower material strength and cumbersome weight, today’s lifting chains offer high strength, durability and cost-effectiveness, making them the preferred choice for lifting and lashing applications.
+Modern lifting chains also weigh considerably less for the same Working Load Limit (WLL), which is beneficial when lifting heavy loads.

-Several chain grades (Grade 80, 100, 120) exist, each with its own WLL (Working Load Limit).
-Selecting the appropriate grade is crucial for safety and efficiency.
+Several lifting chain grades exist, including Grade 80, Grade 100 and Grade 120, each with its own Working Load Limit (WLL).
+Selecting the appropriate grade is critical for safety and efficiency.

-Grade 80: This has been in existence since 1970.
-It is very popular in some parts of the world because it offers affordability.
-However, it has a lower breaking force and weight limitation.
+Grade 80 lifting chain has been in existence since 1970 and remains popular in some parts of the world because it offers affordability.
+However, it has a lower breaking force and higher weight compared to newer grades.
+Tip: RUD was the first chain manufacturer approved for Grade 80 in 1972.

-Grade 120: Grade 120 is the latest and strongest grade, offering lighter weight and higher breaking force than Grade 80.
-Exclusive to a few manufacturers (including RUD).
+Grade 120 is the latest and strongest lifting chain grade, offering lighter weight and higher breaking force than Grade 80.
+It is exclusive to only a few manufacturers, including RUD.

 Article copyright to RUD Australia.
 This information is accurate at the time of publication, and RUD Australia takes no responsibility for any errors, inadvertent or otherwise.
 Some pictures are for illustration only.